What is a cost-to-serve?

 When a customer places an order online or checks out their goods through the till, they’re not only paying for the item itself but the cost of all the ‘behind the scenes’ activity getting the item into the customer’s hands.

-Cost to Serve is one of the primary supply chain metrics and is used to assess and compare the performance of a company’s supply chain.
+At its heart, you can use cost-to-serve as a primary supply chain metric to assess and compare the performance of your company’s supply chain.

-Calculating a Cost to Serve consists of aligning the high-level costs captured by the finance team with the volume of units handled by each activity.
+Calculating a cost-to-serve consists of aligning the high-level costs captured by the finance team with the volume of units handled by each activity.
 It is a cross function activity that has the power to improve communication between business units.

 - Sales channels (in store, online, drive thru etc.)